natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project_02-Exploratory_Data_Analysis/README.md

 - 'department_id': ID number that uniquely identifies each grocery department category
 - 'department': name of the department

-## Objective <a id="objective"></a>

-The primary objective of this project is to uncover insights into the shopping habits of Instacart customers.

-These data sources were originally published by Instacart on Kaggle for a public competition.

 ## Analysis Process <a id="analysis-process"></a>